Racc00n/guarded-routes-next/README.md

 # guarded-routes-next

 `guarded-routes-next` is a package for managing route guards in Next.js applications.
+It was born out of identifying there is a code duplication between checking if a tab exists and blocking/allowing its relevant route.

-It allows you to define role-based, feature-flagged, and special-check routes, and provides middleware to enforce these guards.
+It allows you to define role-based, feature-flagged, special-check routes, or any other check you can think of and provides middleware to enforce these guards.

+It's intended to be used as an infrastructure that enables you to make the same checks in your middleware and your tabs seamlessly

+After configuring, you get 2 artifacts
+- isPathAllowed function that is used both in the tabs and in the middle ware,
+- the middleware itself - guardMiddleware

+This infra is scalable and flexible and is production ready.
+Keep in mind that limitations of Next.js still apply (for example, the middleware in Next.js run in an Edge runtime context)

 ## Installation